nozomiishii/dotfiles/README.md

 Setup
 Edit > Preferences > Input > Keyboard > Emulate Numpad

-## When the google-backup-and-sync is complete 🎉
+## When the google-drive is complete 🎉

 Clean up temporary dotfiles, and go to the directory